Permutation pattern: Möbius function

 As the set of permutations under the containment order forms a poset it is natural to ask about its Möbius function, a goal first explicitly presented by Wilf (2002).

 The goal in such investigations is to find a formula for the Möbius function of an interval [σ, π] in the permutation pattern poset which is more efficient than the naïve recursive definition.
 The first such result was established by Sagan & Vatter (2006), who gave a formula for the Möbius function of an interval of layered permutations.

 Later, Burstein, Jelinek, Jelinkova & Steingrimsson (2011) generalized this result to intervals of separable permutations.

 It is known that, asymptotically, at least 39.95% of all permutations π of length n satisfy μ(1, π)=0 (that is, the principal Möbius function is equal to zero), but for each n there exist permutations π such that μ(1, π) is an exponential function of n.

 Computational complexity

 Given a permutation $\tau$ (called the text) of length $n$ and another permutation $\pi$ of length $k$ (called the pattern), the permutation pattern matching (PPM) problem asks whether $\pi$ is contained in $\tau$.
 When both $n$ and $k$ are regarded as variables, the problem is known to be NP-complete, and the problem of counting the number of such matches is #P-complete.
 However, PPM can be solved in linear time when k is a constant.
 Indeed, Guillemot and Marx showed that PPM can be solved in time $2^{O(k^2\log k)} \cdot n$, meaning that it is fixed-parameter tractable with respect to $k$.

 There are several variants on the PPM problem, as surveyed by Bruner and Lackner.
 For example, if the match is required to consist of contiguous entries then the problem can be solved in polynomial time.
+A different natural variant is obtained when the pattern is restricted to a proper permutation class $\mathcal{C}$.
+This problem is known as $\mathcal{C}$-Pattern PPM and it was shown to be polynomial-time solvable for separable permutations.
+Later, Jelínek and Kynčl completely resolved the complexity of $\mbox{Av}(\sigma)$-Pattern PPM by showing that it is polynomial-time solvable when $\sigma$ is equal to one of 1, 12, 21, 132, 231, 312 or 213 and NP-complete otherwise.